 Financing: While it is true that tiny homes are much less expensive, the cost of buying a tiny home can still range anywhere from $50,000 – $130,000, depending on the size, complexity, and “chic-ness.”
 When spending that kind of money, most people will still need to borrow in order to afford the tiny home.
 Again, the home-lending industry hasn’t quite caught onto the tiny home wave just yet, so you will likely have to either get a personal loan or an RV loan rather than a mortgage in order to fund your tiny home, both of which come with a much higher interest rate than a traditional mortgage.
 Generally, tiny homes are considered mobile, but mortgages are intended to be for permanent residences.
 Also, one of the primary reasons you are able to get a mortgage with a low interest rate is because the lender knows that they will be able to able to get their money out of you in the long run—but that wouldn’t be the case if they only lend you $50,000.00 to buy your tiny home.

-If you have any questions or concerns regarding local zoning laws and how they may impact your future home purchase—whether it’s a tiny or traditional home—contact an attorney at Black, Slaughter & Black, P.A., to assist you.
+If you have any questions or concerns regarding local zoning laws and how they may impact your future home purchase—whether it’s a tiny or traditional home—contact an attorney at Law Firm Carolinas., to assist you.